-- You can click to return to search interface. - 4.2.5 Play Tag Files
+- You can click a to view export progress. - You can click to return to search interface.

+4.2.5 Play Tag Files

 Video tag allows you to record information, such as people and locations of a certain time point, during playback.
 You can use video tag(s) to search video files and position time point.